pgilad/jade-globals/README.md

   Usage: jade-globals [options] <file>

-  Detect which global variables are used in your jade templates
+  Detect which global variables are needed for your jade templates

   Options: